natorsc/py-gtk/README.md

 ## 📝 Description

-Repository created to centralize tips, tutorials and code examples on building graphical interfaces with the Python programming language (PyGObject) and the GTK graphics tookit.
+This repository is your go-to hub for tips, tutorials, and code examples on building stunning graphical interfaces with Python (PyGObject) and the GTK toolkit.
+Whether you're a beginner or an experienced developer, you'll find valuable resources to enhance your projects.
+If this content helps you, consider supporting the project with a donation to keep it growing!

 ---